AtlasOfLivingAustralia/volunteer-portal/README.md

 ##Running

 To run up a vagrant instance of DigiVol you can use the volunteer_portal_instance ansible playbook from the [AtlasOfLivingAustralia/ala-install] repository.
 This will deploy a pre-compiled version from the ALA Maven repository.

-Requires vagrant and ansible to be installed.
+*NOTE: Both [vagrant] and [ansible] must be installed first.*

 First, setup an extra variables file with the database password, eg `nano ~/digivol-password.yml`: